ilyak93/GAIN-pytorch/README.md

 --am_weight: weight of attention-mining loss
 --ex_weight: weight of extra-supervision loss
 --am_on_all: train the attention-mining loss on the positives images only or on all the images.
+--grad_magnitude: usse to decrease the gradients magnitude of the second path of am loss gadients path

  For debug you can put all the files into your IDE in a new project and run this script defining the arguments<br/>
  or run directly the main script will all the arguments embedded and changing them manually and not as arguments to main.<br/>